21 Easy Tips For The Newlywed Husband To Strengthen Marriage

 8. Your wife is an equal partner

+Your wife is an equal and a very able partner.
 Marriage is two whole people becoming one-healthy unit.

 9. Sex is important to her too

-Most husbands might have a more urgent need for sex but they are not the only ones with sexual desires.
+Some husbands might have a more urgent need for sex but they are not the only ones with sexual desires.
+Wives long to connect deeply and intimately too.

 But husbands and wives are wired differently, and it is important to begin to learn and accept these differences, even explore how they help you become better spouses.

+Slow down.
+Give her lots of TLC.
+Become a student of her in and outside the bedroom.
 Make sure to pick up The Wedding Night book to help you and your wife navigate sex in marriage.

 If you have any sexual challenges, like low libido, understand it happens to other newlywed men too.
 You are not alone.
 Here’s a post with more information on low libido in men.